jachymb/jachymb.github.io/_posts/2025-04-17-hierarchical-distribution.md

 This article may also serve as a motivating introduction to hierarchical modelling.
 It's similar in nature to textbook problems, but focused on a particular business problem.

+(_Confusion alert_: The word "logistic" in this article means "supply chain management", and nothing to do with the mathematical meaning of the word.
+The word "distribution" may either mean a "probability distribution" or "logistic distribution" which I distinguish by the appropriate adjective.)

 In practice, this problem is more complicated, but let's start with a simplification to illustrate the main ideas.
 We can formalize the problem mathematically as follows: We have $n$ products and $k$ stores.
 The historical data we have available are counts of SKUs sold per-store, a